 Users posting feedback to Amazon.com say it's accurate within about 0.2 pounds and 0.2 percent, depending on the unit you're measuring.
 Some users say that if you stand on the scale a different way for consecutive measurements, it will give slightly different readings.

 Opinions are split on how easy this scale is to set up initially.
-Some users say following the provided instructions makes it a seamless process, while others find the instructions hard to follow or simply say that following the steps provided does not work.
+Some users say following the provided instructions makes it a seamless process, while others find the instructions hard to follow or simply say that following the steps provided doesn't work.
 The other downside, Fitbit does not offer phone support for product setup.

-Glossy, sharp look: The Aria is available in black or white with a glossy finish.
-Mashable.com adds, "… The scales are very modern-looking, with a sleek, clean design."
+Glossy, sharp look.
+The Aria is available in black or white with a glossy finish.
+Mashable adds, "The scales are very modern-looking, with a sleek, clean design."
 It's also small enough (12 inches long by 13 inches wide) to store easily out of sight when not in use.

 This comprehensive review includes photos of the Fitbit Aria's features and functionality as well as detailed written descriptions.
 Unfortunately, the editors do not compare the Aria in head-to-head testing against other high-tech body-fat scales.

 Review: Can a Wi-Fi-Enabled Bathroom Scale Help You Lose Weight?, Amy-Mae Elliott, June 22, 2012

-Review: Fitbit Aria Wi-Fi Smart Scale, Brian Bennett, May 21, 2012
+Review: Fitbit Aria Wi-Fi Smart Scale Review, Brian Bennett, May 21, 2012